ecohealthalliance/pubcrawler/README.md

 The script will drop the collection `articles` in the database `pmc` and replace it with every .nxml file in every subdirectory of the specified directory, using the file basename as the `_id` and the file contents as the `nxml` property.

-The `dump/pmc/` directory contains a mongodump of the subset of 10000 articles which I'm going to use as I'm building the package. **TODO: Move this to an S3 bucket.**
+The `dump/pmc/` directory contains a mongodump of the subset of 10000 articles which I'm going to use as I'm building the package. **TODO: Move this to an S3 bucket.** Since that directory isn't being tracked, for now, it's available at this [Dropbox link](https://www.dropbox.com/sh/euraoigy8i17j32/AABEr6tmXamHcP22a6SpgMhpa?dl=0)
 ```
 mongodump --db pmc --collection articlesubset --gzip
 ```